 Not thinking about community from the start, starting with a Code of Conduct, thinking about a Contributor License Agreement (intellectual property), what processes will be used and how they will work, how they will impact future contributors and the overall project.

 I work alone, do I need to think about project design?

 The short answer is ‘yes’.
 The project design will allow you to manage your work well for yourself (see the section: Getting Started).

-Project design would not ensure that everything will always go as planned or there will be no unexpected challenges.
-However, it helps prepare in advance for risk management and adapt to changes better.
+Project design does not ensure that everything will always go as planned or there will be no unexpected challenges.
+However, it helps you prepare in advance for risk management and to adapt to changes better.
 Also, see The cost of change curve in the context of Software Engineering.